-What you pay for a Part D vaccination depends on three things:
+Your costs for a Part D vaccination depend on three things:

-- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - Other vaccines are considered medical benefits.
-They are covered under Original Medicare. - 2.
-Where you get the vaccine medication. - 3.
-Who gives you the vaccine.
+- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits. - Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).

+2. Where you get the vaccine.